jamesrowe1/READMEGenerator/Output/README.md

   7. [Questions](#questions)

   ## Description<a name="description"></a>
-   Creating an example video
+   An example for the video I am creating

   ## Installation<a name="installation"></a>
   Type node index

   ## Usage<a name="usage"></a>
-  Feel free to use
+  Use as you like

   ## License<a name="license"></a>
   This app is licensed under MIT

   ## Contributing<a name="contributing"></a>
-  Ben and Wilson
+  James Rowe

   ## Tests<a name="tests"></a>
-  Test as much as you like
+  Not really needed here

   ## Questions<a name="questions"></a>
   Github Username: jamesrowe1